LPology/Simple-Ajax-Uploader/README.md

         activeClass: 'ui-state-focus',
         disabledClass: 'disabled',
         onSubmit: function(filename, extension) {
-            var progress = document.createElement('div'), // container for progress bar
-                bar = document.createElement('div'), // actual progress bar
-                fileSize = document.createElement('div'), // container for upload file size
+            // Create the elements of our progress bar var progress = document.createElement('div'), // container for progress bar bar = document.createElement('div'), // actual progress bar fileSize = document.createElement('div'), // container for upload file size
                 wrapper = document.createElement('div'), // container for this progress bar
                 progressBox = document.getElementById('progressBox'); // container for all progress bars

-            progress.className = 'progress';
+            // Assign each element its corresponding class progress.className = 'progress';
             bar.className = 'bar';
             fileSize.className = 'size';
             progressWrapper.className = 'wrapper';

-            progress.appendChild(bar);
+            // Build the progress bar and add it to the page progress.appendChild(bar);
             wrapper.innerHTML = '<div class="name">'+filename+'</div>'; // filename is passed to onSubmit()
             wrapper.appendChild(size);
             wrapper.appendChild(progress);
             progressBox.appendChild(wrapper); // just an element on the page to hold the progress bars

-            this.setProgressBar(bar); // will serve as the progress bar this.setFileSizeBox(fileSize); // display file size beside progress bar this.setProgressContainer(wrapper); // designate the containing div to be removed after upload
+            // Assign roles to each element of the progress bar this.setProgressBar(bar); // will serve as the progress bar this.setFileSizeBox(fileSize); // display file size beside progress bar this.setProgressContainer(wrapper); // designate the containing div to be removed after upload